 Jumbo loans fall into the category of non-conforming loans.
 This means they go above the conventional loan limits established by Fannie Mae and Freddie Mac.

 Fannie Mae and Freddie Mac set the limits for conforming loans.
-You can only borrow up to $548,250 for a single-family unit in most parts of the U.S. in 2021.
-In areas where the median home price soars over the national average, you’ll find that the limits are much higher.
+You can only borrow up to $647,200 for a single-family unit in most parts of the U.S. in 2022, though you’ll find that the limits are higher where the median home price soars over the national average.

 Take a look at the conforming loan limits map to learn the limits for your area.